Trinity Sunday, June 16, 2019

 All that backs up the hope that Paul mentions (verse 2).
 And it puts a different light on our afflictions (verse 3).
 They're no longer to be viewed as the tokens of our condemnation, but scars, if you will, from our struggles, not against God but on God's side against a common enemy.

 How shall you proclaim this?
 By yourself, you can't give an exposé of Paul's sublime teaching about justification by faith.
 Chances are the preacher won't dare that either.
 What you can communicate by your tone of voice is Paul's confidence.
 He's no longer afraid of God, or of the consequences of his guilty past.
 He's relieved and happy to stand in grace and boast of hope in God.
 Meditate on your own reasons for spiritual confidence, then try to communicate that with your voice.

 Alternately, state the sequence "affliction --> endurance --> character --> hope" in such a way that the afflicted in your congregation will have reason to expect something good to come out of it all.
 Remember what you needed to hear when you were there yourself.

-The interior of the Vank Cathedral, a 17th century Armenian church in New Julfa, Isfahan, Iran.
-See the Wikipedia article about the church.
+(This page of Lector's Notes earlier was decorated with a photo of a spectacular fresco (or maybe a mosaic) in the Vank Cathedral, a 17th century Armenian church in New Julfa, Isfahan, Iran.
+To see that picture again, consult the Wikipedia article about the church.)